Waboodoo/HTTP-Shortcuts/docs/advanced.md

 In some cases you might not be able to use home screen shortcuts.
 In this case, as a workaround, the app supports a secondary launcher app, through which shortcuts can be triggered.

 To enable this secondary launcher app, open the editor for one of your shortcuts and go to the "Trigger & Execution Settings" screen.
-There you'll find a "Allow triggering via secondary launcher app" checkbox.
+There you'll find an "Allow triggering via secondary launcher app" checkbox.
 Enable this and save your changes.
 After this you should find the secondary launcher app in your device's list of apps under the name "Trigger shortcut".

 If you enable this for multiple shortcuts you'll be prompted to select the shortcut you want to trigger every time you open this secondary app.